 PM Commentary by Stacy Goff.

-In November, we traveled to Helsinki, Finland, to represent IPMA, International Project Management Association, to “wave our flag.”
+Dinner Speech at PMAF Congress: In November 2012, we traveled to Helsinki, Finland, to represent IPMA, International Project Management Association, to “wave our flag.”
 The occasion: the PMAF (Project Management Association Finland) national congress.
 Hosts Heikki Lonka, President, and Jouko Vaskimo, Certification Chair, leveraged our visit.
 They signed us up for meetings with their organizational and certification leadership teams, added two presentations, and two panel sessions.
 The most challenging addition: a dinner meeting presentation to address six areas of special interest to PMAF members.

 Most dinner meeting participants are usually more interested in visiting with friends they have not seen for months or longer.
 They tend not to want to listen to some dignitary from afar, droning on about topics of little interest.
 But Heikki was adamant that it was important to “wave the IPMA flag,” so we accommodated him.
 PMAF expected around 250 people for this dinner meeting, and there was to be no projector, and no Powerpoint slides.
 Naked-mic speaking, as it were!